-Hermit crabs start to fade in color, usually to an ashen gray, ahead of molting.
-Poor nutrition and excessive light can bleach the color of hermit crabs.
+Hermit crabs fade in color, usually to an ashen gray, ahead of molting.
+Also, poor nutrition and excessive light can bleach the color of hermit crabs.

 What Color Should a Hermit Crab Be?

-There’s no universal color for hermit crabs.
-Different species have different markings.
-Sometimes, this is reflected in the name of the hermit crab.
-Examples of this include:
+There’s no universal color for hermit crabs, and different species have different markings.
+Sometimes, this is reflected in the name of a hermit crab.
+Examples include:

-- Paguristes cadenati – red or scarlet reef hermit crab
+- Paguristes cadenati – Red or scarlet reef hermit crab.

-- Coenobita purpureu – blueberry hermit crab
+- Coenobita purpureu – Blueberry hermit crab.

-- Coenobita clypeatus – Purple Pincher (or Caribbean hermit crab)
+- Coenobita clypeatus – Purple Pincher (or Caribbean hermit crab).

-What Color is a Healthy Hermit Crab?
+What Color Is A Healthy Hermit Crab?

-Should Hermit Crabs be One, Uniform Color?
+Should Hermit Crabs Be A Uniform Color?

 Many hermit crabs have varying colors and shades throughout their body parts.
-The Caribbean hermit crab is known as the Purple Pincher as its claw is deep purple, while the rest of the body is typically red.
+The Caribbean hermit crab is known as the Purple Pincher as its claw is deep purple, while the rest of the body is red.

 My Hermit Crab is Losing Color

-If multiple hermit crabs are losing color, it suggests that something is amiss in the habitat.
-Check the temperature and hygrometer.
-Most hermit crab owners follow the 80/80 rule – 80% humidity and a temperature of 80 degrees – to mimic a natural environment.
+So, check the temperature and humidity.
+Most hermit crab owners follow the 80/80 rule – 80% humidity and a temperature of 80 degrees – to mimic their natural environment.

 Do Hermit Crabs Change Color When They Molt?

-As per the Journal of Experimental Marine Biology and Ecology, hermit crabs molt several times in the first three years of their life.
-They increase in size and mass each time.
+As per the Journal of Experimental Marine Biology and Ecology, hermit crabs molt several times in the first few years of their life as they increase in size and mass.

-- Eating and drinking more than usual (storing fat and water)
+- Eating and drinking more than usual

 - Glassy, glazed expression in the eyes

-- Uncharacteristic lack of energy and general lethargy
+- Uncharacteristic lack of energy and lethargy

 - Digging more than usual, as though making a tunnel